crystal0523/Image-super-resolution/README.md

 # Image-super-resolution

-The purpose of this project is to do image super resolution on low resolution pictures and to get high resolution one, we mainly use VDSR as our model architecture.
+The purpose of this project is to do image super resolution on low resolution pictures and to get high resolution one, mainly use VDSR as our model architecture.
 ## Environment

  ```